dedelala/disco/README.md

 ```

 A command comprises an `Action` (what I want to do), a `Target` (what I want
-to do it to), and one or more `Args` to describe the action.
+to do it to), and one or more `Args` or parameters (what am I doing).

 ### switch, dim, color

-There are three core actions:
+At first, there are three actions:
 - `switch`
 - `dim`
 - `color`